mariobkp/capstone_2/README.md

   * National attention (Bernie Sanders endorsed Nithya, Hillary/Pelosi/Feinstein endorsed Ryu)
   * Being LA, large celebrity endorsements on both sides

 I propose using a combination of Twitter API, tweepy, getoldtweets3, python-twitter libraries to look at tweets possibly going back as far as August 7, 2019 when Nithya announced her campaign.
+Open to suggestions on how to get the Twitter data, will be experimenting this weekend before solo week.

 I would like to focus on NLP, exploring the tweets using unsupervised learning (K-means), perform sentiment analysis, as well as hopefully use the geographic data.
 Additionally (time permitting) would like to try out document clustering (possibly with Non-negative Matrix Factorization).